-Christian diet guru and 'Tarzan' actor are among 7 presumed dead in plane crash
+Christian diet guru and 'Tarzan' actor are among 7 presumed dead in plane crash near Nashville

 (CNN)Seven people are presumed to have died in Saturday's crash of a small jet into a Tennessee lake, including Remnant Fellowship Church founder and Christian diet guru Gwen Shamblin Lara, officials said.

-The Cessna 501 was carrying seven people when it crashed late Saturday morning into Percy Priest Lake in Smyrna, a community near Nashville, shortly after taking off from the Smyrna airport, officials have said.
+The Cessna 501 was carrying seven people when it crashed into Percy Priest Lake in Smyrna, a community near Nashville, shortly after taking off from the Smyrna airport, officials said.

 On board were Lara; her husband, William J. Lara; her son-in-law, Brandon Hannah; and married couples Jennifer and David Martin, and Jessica and Jonathan Walters, a spokesperson for the Rutherford County government said in a news release.

-All seven aboard are presumed to have died, officials have said.
-The National Transportation Safety Board is investigating the crash's cause.
+The National Transportation Safety Board is investigating the cause of the crash.

 In a statement sent to CNN, Remnant Fellowship Church paid tribute to those on board the plane.